-Tearfully, we said good-bye and soon learned that Duffy needed his own companion now that our first dog was gone.
+Tearfully, we said good-bye and soon learned that Duffy needed his own companion now that Bruce was gone.
 Duffy cried.
 He barked a neurotic, repeated bark after he lost his friend.
 We were no substitute for the emptiness that poor dog obviously had gnawing at him inside.
 So, off to the humane society we went in search of a friend for Duffy.
 This resulted in Snowball (“Snowy”) joining our little family.

 She was not quite a year old when we adopted her; Snowy had been her name while in foster care with her pups.
 Her previous owner had abandoned her while she was pregnant.
 The neighbors in the rural area became aware of her plight, and cared for her until the pups were old enough to be adopted themselves.
 The neighbors told the humane society what a protective and caring mother Snowy was to her pups, digging out a little den under a woodpile on the property.
 She obviously had not had a good life leading up to that young stint of motherhood, as her ears already were scarred with frostbite nicks from her first winter.

 Snowy was always somewhat standoffish or even crabby toward other dogs . . . except for her forever friend, Duffy.
 They bonded from the moment they met, and became inseparable for the next 14 years.
 (I admit to tearing up, as I reflect back on the incredible love those two animals had for each other, and for us, their human family).
 They were our “children” for several years, before our first two-legged child was born into the family.